-Make improvements to ensure that alarms on medical equipment are heard and responded to on time.
+Make improvements to ensure that alarms on medical equipment are heard and responded to hand cleaning.

 Use the hand cleaning guidelines from the Centers for Disease Control and Prevention or the World Health Organization.
 Set goals for improving hand cleaning.
-Use the goals to improve hand cleaning.
+Use the goals to improve